SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](assets/chapter-2-1-images/10.Concatenate-data-02.png)

-In the picture above, the code is consciously blurred on purpose, in order for you to think of a way to finish it yourself.
+In the picture above, the code is consciously blurred on purpose, for you to think of a way to finish it yourself.

 Next, test the solution locally using [**Ctrl+Shift+F10**] and by entering sample input data.